Myanmar Air Force: Post-independence era (1948–1990)

 On 15 February 1961, an unmarked Republic of China Air Force Consolidated PB4Y Privateer came into Burmese air space carrying supplies for Chinese Kuomintang forces fighting in northern Burma, and was intercepted by three Hawker Sea Fury fighters of the Burmese Air Force.
 The intruding bomber and one Burmese fighter crashed in Thailand during the incident.
 On 17 February, a team from Burmese 9th Front Brigade left for the crash site.
 A 12.7mm bullet was fired into the fuselage of UB-466, hitting pilot officer Peter as well, breaking five of his ribs.
-Pilot officer Peter was recorded in the history of Burmese Air Force as an airman who gave his life for the country and the people.
+Peter was recorded in the history of Burmese Air Force as an airman who gave his life for the country and the people.

 In 1962, a new radar station in Mingaladon and a mobile radar station in Lwemwe (near Tachileik) were put into operation.
 By December 1964, the Burmese Air Force had 323 officers and 5,677 other ranks and it acquired Lockheed T-33 Shooting Star jet trainers and a new radar station, which could operate within a 120-mile (193-km) radius, was opened in Namsang.
 In 1966, the radar arm of the air force underwent a complete overhaul and upgrade, with new radar stations being operated.
 The Namsang Radar station was upgraded to cover about a 200-mile (322-km) radius and renamed No.71 Squadron.
 In the same year, the Burmese Air Force formed the No. 1 Airborne Battalion with 26 officers and 750 other ranks.

 On 1 January 1967, the Burmese Air Force reorganized its command structure.
 No. 501 Squadron Group in Hmawbi became No. 501 Air Base HQ; No. 502 Squadron Group in Mingalardon became No. 502 Air Base HQ; and No. 503 Squadron Group in Meiktila became No. 503 Air Base HQ in Meiktila.
 It also maintained airfield detachments in Lashio and Kengtung to cope with the insurgency of Communist Party of Burma in the northeast border region of the country.

 In 1975, the Burmese Air Force took delivery of 18 Bell 205A and seven Bell 206B helicopters from the United States under the International Narcotic Control Program (INCP).
 In March 1975, it bought 20 SIAI-Marchetti SF.260 trainers from Italy.